brenrothman/brenrothman.github.io/index.md

      height="520" />

 I'm a second-year graduate student in the Marine Landscape Ecology Lab at the University of Washington - School of Aquatic and Fishery Sciences.
 My focal research is about evaluating the role of structural complexity as a disturbance buffer in rocky intertidal habitats.

-My intention is to utilize a combination of fieldwork, aerial imaging, GIS, and modeling to disentangle the relationships between habitat complexity, disturbance, and biodiversity in a dynamic marine landscape.
+I utilize a combination of fieldwork, aerial imaging, GIS, and modeling to disentangle the relationships between habitat complexity, disturbance, and biodiversity in a dynamic marine landscape.